 The Digenis Plastic Surgery Institute offers medical financing options through carecredit.com.
 Please call 502-589-5544 to discuss which one our practice offers.

 Does the consultation fee apply towards the costs of the procedure?

-No. Your consultation appointment will take about one hour during which time you will meet with Dr. Digenis and nurse Beth.
+No. Your consultation appointment will take about one hour during which time you will meet with Dr. Digenis and his nurses.
+Dr. Digenis customizes a treatment plan for each and every patient.
 The fee charged at consultation is a one-time fee.
 Anytime you elect to return to speak with Dr. Digenis, your consultation will be complimentary.

 Is plastic surgery covered by insurance?